hsanchezulloa/IMAS/mars_explorer/src/mars_explorer/report_weather.md

 **Weather Report for Mission Area**

-**Current Conditions:**
+1. **Wind Intensity**:
-- **Wind Intensity:** Winds are currently moderate at 15-20 mph from the northwest.
-Gusts up to 30 mph have been recorded in open areas, which could affect drone stability and control.
+   - Current winds are averaging 15-20 mph from the northwest with gusts up to 30 mph in open areas.
+   - High wind speeds may affect drone stability and control, particularly during takeoff and landing phases.
+Operations should be limited or postponed if sustained winds exceed 25 mph.

+2. **Dust Storms**:
-- **Dust Storms:** A dust storm is developing over the eastern sector of the mission area, with visibility dropping below 500 meters.
-This poses significant risks for aerial operations due to reduced sensor effectiveness and potential damage to equipment.
+   - A moderate dust storm is currently developing over the southern sector of the mission area, with visibility dropping to less than 1 mile.
-- **Temperature Extremes:** Temperatures are currently high, ranging from 35°C during the day to a low of 20°C at night.
-Prolonged exposure to these conditions may affect battery life and performance of electronic systems on drones.
+   - Dust storms can severely impact sensor functionality and reduce visibility for both manned and unmanned aerial vehicles (UAVs).
+It is recommended to avoid drone flights in this region until conditions improve.

+3. **Temperature Extremes**:
+   - Daytime temperatures are expected to reach highs of 95°F, with nighttime lows dropping to around 60°F.
+   - Extreme heat can affect battery performance and reduce the operational time for drones.
+Cooling measures should be considered during peak temperature hours.
+Cold nights may impact equipment that is not adequately insulated.

+4. **Visibility**:
-- **Visibility:** Visibility is generally good in most areas except for those affected by the dust storm.
-In clear zones, visibility exceeds 10 kilometers.
+   - Visibility is currently at 5 miles in most areas but will decrease significantly in regions affected by dust storms.

-**Forecasted Conditions:**
-- The wind intensity is expected to increase slightly over the next 24 hours, with potential gusts reaching up to 40 mph in exposed regions.
-- The dust storm is predicted to move westward, potentially affecting central areas of the mission zone by midday.
-Visibility could be reduced further during this period.
-- Temperatures are forecasted to remain stable, with no significant drops expected overnight.

-**Operational Recommendations:**
-- **Avoidance:** Aerial operations should avoid the eastern sector where the dust storm is currently active and moving westward.
-The central area may also become hazardous as the storm progresses.
+   - Reduced visibility can hinder navigation and increase the risk of collisions.
+Drone operations should be restricted to areas with clear visibility, avoiding sectors where dust storms are active.

+**Recommendations for Mission Operations**:
+- **Avoidance**: Refrain from conducting drone flights in the southern sector due to developing dust storms and high wind gusts.
-- **Limitations:** Drone flights in open areas exposed to high winds or gusts should be limited, especially during peak wind periods.
-Consider scheduling flights during early morning or late evening when temperatures are cooler and winds are calmer.
+- **Limitation**: Limit aerial activities during peak heat hours (12 PM - 4 PM) to prevent overheating of equipment.
+Consider scheduling operations during early morning or late afternoon when temperatures are more moderate.
-- **Precautions:** Ensure all drones have adequate cooling systems to handle the high daytime temperatures.
-Equip drones with enhanced sensor capabilities to mitigate visibility issues in dust-affected zones.
+- **Monitoring**: Continuously monitor weather updates for changes in wind patterns and dust storm developments, adjusting mission plans accordingly.

-**Communication to Hazard Agent:**
+**Communication with Hazard Agent**:
-The current weather conditions, particularly the developing dust storm and increasing wind intensity, present significant risks for aerial operations.
-These factors should be considered when planning mission activities to ensure safety and operational efficiency.
-Adjustments to flight schedules or routes may be necessary to mitigate these hazards effectively.
+- Inform the hazard agent about the potential risks associated with current weather conditions, particularly focusing on areas affected by high winds and dust storms.
+Highlight the need for proactive adjustments to mission plans to ensure safety and operational efficiency.

+This report provides a detailed overview of current and forecasted environmental conditions, identifying specific areas and operations that should be avoided or limited due to weather-related risks.